waldirmbf/DifferentialMethylation_MethylKit/README.md

   system.file("extdata", "2nd_RE_R15_CpG.txt", package = "methylKit"),
  )
 ```
 Reading the files as a methylRawList object called "myobj" with minimum coverage requirement (at least 10 reads per base).
+We were only interested  to check DMCs  between parents,so there was no need here to dinstiguish the offspring treatments.
 Treatment '0' for individuals in poor environments; Treatment '1' for individuals in enriched environments.
-Treatment '2' for offspring in general:
+We set Treatment '2' for all offspring individuals.
 ```
 > myobj <- methRead(file.list2,
                     sample.id=list("PE-R03","PE-R04","PE-R08","PE-R09","PE-R12","PE-R14",